waimea-yheissner/300DTD-assessment/website/Design.md

 As I design my website I will refer back to Nielson's heuristics and make sure that the websites UI meets the heuristics requirements as much as possible.

-i will make sure the UI is the most minimalistic and has all the functions it should have. everything will be clear on what does what. all the steps to book a court should be straight forward and simple, it should only take a few clicks to book a court.
+I will make sure the UI is the most minimalistic and has all the functions it should have. everything will be clear on what does what. all the steps to book a court should be straight forward and simple, it should only take a few clicks to book a court.